-MY NEW, LOWER, REVISED, EXCELLENT RATES: Platinum, Gold, and Bronze--Choose Your Level!
+MY NEW, LOWER, REVISED, EXCELLENT RATES FOR 2012: Bronze, Gold, or Platinum--Choose Your Level!

 PLATINUM: Tier 1 (1 to 2 business days' turnaround) = $95 per audio hour, or $1.58 per audio minute.
 [This Tier is also for conference calls, medical transcription, or very difficult to hear audio.]